Veronica Sawyer: Role in Heathers

 Later in the movie, Veronica and Heather C. go to a fraternity party, where Veronica meets JD in a gas station when they stop to get Heather C. her corn nuts.
 JD buys Veronica a slushie, and she leaves.
-In the frat party, Veronica is uncomfortable and she drunkenly vomits on Heather C. who plans to ruin her life.
+In the frat party, Veronica is uncomfortable and she drunkenly vomits on Heather C., who plans to ruin her life in revenge.

-After that, Veronica is in her room when JD comes in her house.
-The two plan to make Heather C. extremely sick by giving her a mug of milk and orange juice.
-JD also makes a mug of drain cleaner, but Veronica is against it.
-When JD distracts Veronica, she grabs the drain cleaner mug by mistake, feeds it to Heather Chandler, the next morning, when they go to her house telling her it is a hangover cure, which she believes, and she dies.
+After that, Veronica is in her room when JD comes in her house through the window.
+The two play strip croquet and have sex.
+The next morning, they go to Heather C.'s house, seeking revenge by making her a hangover cure that will make her "Spew Red, White, and Blue".
+Veronica makes a glass of milk mixed with orange juice, while JD pours a mug of drain cleaner, which Veronica is against.
+When JD distracts Veronica, she grabs the drain cleaner mug by mistake and gives it to Heather Chandler.
+They tell her it is a hangover cure, which she believes, and she dies after drinking it.
 Veronica panics, and JD tells her to forge her writing and write a suicide note, which everyone believes.
 Heather Duke becomes the new leader of The Heathers.

 Heather McNamara and Veronica go on a double date with Ram and Kurt, but leaves with J.D in the middle of it.
-Ram and Kurt spread a false rumor about Veronica, so JD and Veronica lead them to the woods, kill them, and hang them to make it look like a suicide pact due to homophobia.
-Veronica breaks up with JD due to this.
+Ram and Kurt spread a false rumor about Veronica, so JD and Veronica lead them to the woods, and shoot them with bullets Veronica believes to be tranquilizers.
+Kurt and Ram die with everyone believing it was a suicide pact due to homophobia.
+Veronica breaks up with JD for all this, seeing that he isn't a good person.

 Heather Duke and Veronica hear a call in their radio show by Heather McNamara going by "Tweety".
 Duke embarrasses McNamara, which leads her to nearly overdose on pills, but Veronica intervenes and talks her out of it.

 Veronica returns home, and her parents said that JD told them that he was worried she was going to commit suicide.
-Veronica realizes JD plans to kill her, she fakes a suicide by hanging.
+Veronica realizes JD plans to kill her, so she fakes a suicide by hanging.
 When JD finds her, he assumes she is dead, and plans to blow up the school pep rally.

 JD starts the bomb, and Veronica comes to confront him.
-She shoots him, and closes the bomb.
-JD comes with a bomb strapped to himself.
+She shoots him and closes the bomb.
+JD comes with the bomb strapped to himself.
 He kills himself, and the school rushes to see what happens, Veronica walks back, untidy due to the explosion.
-She takes the red scrunchie from Duke and tells her she is not in charge, and she and unpopular girl, Martha Dunstock go and watch movies together on prom night.
+She takes the red scrunchie from Duke and tells her she is not in charge.
+Veronica and Martha Dunnstock watch movies together on prom night.